-You don’t need any fancy art or craft supplies for this bright and colorful Christmas tree, and it makes for a phenomenal invitation to create (give it a kid-lit spin with one of our favorite Christmas tree picture books too!).
+You don’t need any fancy art or craft supplies for this bright and colorful Christmas tree, and it makes for a phenomenal invitation to create).
 Even better, you can disconnect the pieces at the end of the season to pack them flat and store them for next year.
 Believe me, this is one lovely keepsake you won’t want to toss out come January.

 This festive new tree has become the talk of our cardboard town!
 You can visit the tutorial for our cardboard city landscape book to make your own city Christmas scene!

 For your own DIY recycled cardboard Christmas tree you’ll need:

 Note: We prefer to shop locally or use what we have at home, but this list contains a few Woodpeckers Crafts and/or Amazon affiliate links for reference.
 As Amazon Associates, we make a small commission on qualifying purchases.*

 - Scrap cardboard or a cereal box (at least 8.5-inches x 11-inches)